-I used Hobbs wool batting and I love how it shows off the quilting even though I still have a long way to go refining my free motion quilting skills.
+I used Hobbs wool batting and I love how it shows off the quilting.
+Still I still have a long way to go refining my free motion quilting skills.
 I had fun making the random loops.
 However I was less amused when my free motion foot broke.
 It was likely 20 years old or more and I bought it second hand when I bought my old sewing machine from friend.
-Luckily I was able to do the last bit of quilting even with it broken.
+Luckily, I was able to do the last bit of quilting even with it broken.

-The backing is an Alexander Henry print that I found, as part of layered but not yet quilted quilt, at a thrift store (for $15.99!!!).
-I didn’t like the backing with the quilt top it came with and thought it was perfect for this, even if it is a little wild!
+The backing is a fun Alexander Henry print that I found as part of layered but not yet quilted quilt, at a local thrift store (for $15.99!!!).
+I didn’t like the backing with the quilt top it came with and thought it was perfect for Twinkling Stars, even if it is more than just a little wild.

 The quilt has been claimed by hubby as he thinks it is the perfect size for him to snuggle up with on the couch.
 I’m calling it my Twinkling Stars Quilt.